 The square toe cowboy boot’s purpose is to provide more flexibility and comfort for the individual wearing them than the other styles we learned above.
 They’re excellent for those who have specific foot issues or those who have irregularly shaped feet.

-These boots are mainly for working and walking, and many consider them a traditional, classic boot style.
-They started making their appearance back in the 1940s and since then have become a favorite for cowboys.
+These boots are mainly for working and walking; many consider them a traditional, classic boot style.
+They started making their appearance back in the 1940s and, since then, have become a favorite for cowboys.

 Their design consists of long, squared-off toe finishes, varying in size and width depending on each individual’s taste and style.
-Square toe boots are a great choice if your feet tend to get swollen throughout the day as it leaves you with enough space to allow your feet the chance not to feel tight under the boot.
+Square toe boots are a great choice if your feet tend to get swollen throughout the day, as they leave you with enough space to allow your feet the chance not to feel tight under the boot.

 Do Real Cowboys Wear Square Toe Cowboy Boots?

-While many cowboys have become fans of the square toe boots for their advantages, the more traditional cowboys steer clear of them since they do not provide the same accessibility as the pointed toe boots allow them.
+While many cowboys have become fans of square-toe boots for their advantages, the more traditional cowboys steer clear of them since they do not provide the same accessibility as the pointed-toe boots allow them.
 The most common boots I see at rodeos are round-toe ropers.

 Recently, more and more younger cowboys are wearing square-toe boots.
 The reason is likely because they grew up with these square-toe cowboy boots and find them more fashionable and comfortable than traditional pointed-toe cowboy boots.